cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

     }
   }
 ```
-In practice, hovwer, since this problem is dominated by computing time, the latter implementation yield negligible speedup.
+In practice, however, since this algorithm is heavily compute-bound, this memory optimization yields a negligible overall speedup.

+### FLOPs count and performance measurament